zifeo/lade/README.md

 ## Getting started

 You can download the binary executable from
-[releases page](https://github.com/zifeo/lade/releases/) on Github, make it executable and add it to your `$PATH` or use [eget](https://github.com/zyedidia/eget) to automate those steps.
+[releases page](https://github.com/zifeo/lade/releases/) on GitHub, make it executable and add it to your `$PATH` or use [eget](https://github.com/zyedidia/eget) to automate those steps.